 |EPY 505 Measurement and Evaluation||3 SH|

-This basic course in educational measurement includes consideration of such measures as reliability, validity, norms and an overview of techniques of appraising aptitude, achievement and personality.
+This basic course in educational measurement includes consideration of such measures as reliability, validity, and norms and an overview of techniques of appraising aptitude, achievement, and personality.
 Attention is given to the selection and use of standardized tests.
 Prerequisite: PSY 100 or its equivalent.

 |EPY 509 Exceptional Learners: Children and Adolescents||3 SH|

-This course helps teachers understand exceptional students and their educational issues by focusing on managing these problems in the regular classroom.
-Includes methodologies for differentiating instruction for exceptional students including special education and talented and gifted.
-Prerequisite: Admission to the Master of Arts in Teaching Program or permission of the chair of the Dept. of Ed. & Ed.
-Psych.
+This course helps teachers understand exceptional students and their educational issues by focusing on managing their problems in the regular classroom.
+This course includes methodologies for differentiating instruction for exceptional students, including special education and talented and gifted.
+Prerequisite: admission to the Master of Arts in Teaching program or permission of the chair of the Department of Education and Educational Psychology.

 |EPY 600 Assessment for Counselors||3 SH|

 This course focuses on the development, administration, scoring, and interpretation of assessment measures.
 Emphasis is on commercial tests and inventories widely used in public schools, private industry, and clinical settings and issues of cultural bias in testing.
 Prerequisite: ED 585, ED 586, and admission to the counselor education program.

 |EPY 601 Fundamentals of Statistics and Research Design||3 SH|